Eigenvalues of Cayley graphs: Cayley graphs on finite rings

-In this section we focus on two families of Cayley graphs on additive groups of finite commutative rings.
-As we will see shortly, all graphs in the first family and some graphs in the second family are integral.
+In this section we focus on Cayley graphs on the additive groups of finite rings.
+As we will see shortly, every finite commutative ring is associated with two specific Cayley graphs, the unitary and quadratic unitary Cayley graphs, of which the former as a generalization of the unitary Cayley graph of $\ZZZ_n$ is always integral when the ring is commutative.
+We will also see that every chain ring gives rise to a family of integral Cayley graphs whose eigenvalues can be computed explicitly.
+A family of Cayley graphs on the additive group of a finite field and their eigenvalues will also be discussed in this section.

+Denote by $R^\times$ the set of units of a ring $R$.
 A \emph{local ring} \cite{Atiyah69} is a commutative ring with a unique maximal ideal.
-Denote by $R^\times$ the set of units of $R$.
 It is readily seen \cite{Atiyah69,Dummit04} that the set of units of a local ring $R$ with maximal ideal $M$ is given by $R^\times=R\setminus M$.
 It is well known \cite{Atiyah69,Dummit04} that every finite commutative ring can be expressed as a direct product of finite local rings, and this decomposition is unique up to permutations of such local rings.
 We make the following assumption throughout this section.

 \begin{assump} \end{assump}